lacework/helm-charts/proxy-scanner/README.md

-# Admission Controller Helm Chart
+# Proxy Scanner Helm Chart

 Instructions for using HELM charts to deploy the Lacework Proxy Scanner.